diogo-pessoa/milestoneThree/UserStories.md

 - As a User I can share/recommend this book to a friend

 - As a User I can edit or delete My own review

-- As a User I have a profile page with my details and reviews I left.

-- As a User I want to have a list with my favorite books, and I want to see that on my profile page

 -  As a user if a search doesn't return a book, I want a quick link to create this new book entry.